siudeer/airspace-hugo/exampleSite/content/english/project/rio-furniture-3.md

   info: ''

 ---
-#### I’m Aldo Leopold (collar 87633), a young buck doing important disease research at the Public Health building.
-When not in the lab, you can find me in Thompson Woods.
+#### I’m Aldo Leopold (collar 87633), a young buck with a passion for science.
+I'm doing important disease research at the Public Health building, and when I'm not in the lab, you can find me in Thompson Woods.